List of CE Marking Directives and Regulations 2026

 Personal Protective Equipment (PPE) Regulation

-The Personal Protective Equipment (PPE) Regulation establishes designing and manufacturing requirements for personal protective equipment (PPE) placed in the EU market for the purpose of protecting the health and safety of the user, either on worksites or other places that present potential physical danger.
+The Personal Protective Equipment (PPE) Regulation establishes design and manufacturing requirements for personal protective equipment sold in the EU for the purpose of protecting the health and safety of the user, either on worksites or other places that present potential physical danger.

-The regulation classifies PPE into Category I, II, or III, depending on the level of risk of the environment associated with their use.
+The regulation classifies PPE into Category I, II, or III, depending on the level of risk in the environment associated with its use.
 The hazardous levels are arranged in ascending order.

 Note that PPE that is classified as either Category II or III requires Notified Body involvement.